CoreNeuroHub/herdlinx-saas/documentation/API_DOCUMENTATION.md

 4. **"Invalid weight_kg value"**: Weight must be a positive number greater than 0.

+5. **"Cattle with UHF tag not found"**: Ensure the UHF tag (epc) exists in the system.
+Cattle must be created via `induction-events` first.

 ### Debugging Tips

 - Check the `errors` array in responses for detailed error messages